gather-data/gather-public/content/docs/faq.md

 **Does Gather integrate with other applications?**

 Yes.
 We integrate with a wide range of partners including Zendesk, Stripe, Chargify, Slack, Salesforce, databases and more.
 Don’t see the one you need?
-Let us know \[Link to Drift].
+Let us know at integrations@gatherdata.co.
 It could already be on our roadmap!

 ## **Set up**